Calistoga Depot Trading Company moves into former Picayune Cellars spot

-Earlier this year, Calistoga Depot Trading Company owner Kellie Anderson had plans to close her store due to a lack of foot traffic in her out-of-the-way location in the historic Calistoga Depot.
+Earlier this year, Calistoga Depot Trading Company owner Kellie Anderson had plans to close her store due to a lack of shoppers in her out-of-the-way location in the historic Calistoga Depot.

 With the support of the community, and the opportunity to move into a new space, those plans have changed.